Nothing could quite prepare us for the moment we first saw a whale shark the size of a bus glide slowly by, just feet away.

 About the La Paz whale sharks

-There are some 95 whale sharks in La Paz, mostly juveniles about 15 to 30 feet long – but plenty big to swim with!
+Around 95 whale sharks are found in La Paz.
+Most are juveniles, ranging from 15 to 30 feet long – plenty big enough you to enjoy an epic swim with them!

-The whale shark feeding zone in La Paz Bay (called “El Mogote”) became an underwater national park in March, 2019.
+Their feeding zone (called “El Mogote”) was established as an underwater national park in March, 2019.

-Swimming with the La Paz whale sharks is highly regulated by Mexico’s SEMARNAT (the Secretary of Environment and Natural Resources), and all boats, captains and guides must be licensed.
+Swimming with them is highly regulated by Mexico’s SEMARNAT (the Secretary of Environment and Natural Resources).
+Only licensed boats, captains and guides are allowed to take you out on this adventure.

 You have to work very hard to keep up with them.
 After a few minutes of full-on swimming, you’ll be quite breathless!

-Our first tour with Cabo Expeditions included picking us up from our resort in Cabo San Lucas and driving us by van to the city of La Paz (about a two-hour ride away).
+We were picked up from our resort in Cabo San Lucas and driven by van to the city of La Paz (about a two-hour ride away).

 Aerial spotter planes looked for the whale sharks from above, communicating their location to our boat captain.